-Once again the PC Gamer Show is returning to E3 and PC Gamer has already confirmed a range of developers and companies.
+Once again the PC Gaming Show is returning to E3 and PC Gamer has already confirmed a range of developers and companies.
 However, that doesn’t mean we can’t speculate and hope right?

-This is the PC Gamer Show we’re talking about, there has to be a section dedicated to these things.
-While most gamers will probably find this section a little dull, I’m looking forwards to seeing the latest gaming advancements in gaming technology and VR.
+This is the PC Gaming Show we’re talking about, there has to be a section dedicated to these things.
+While most gamers will probably find this section a little dull, I’m looking forward to seeing the latest gaming advancements in gaming technology and VR.
 We should get to see a few upcoming VR games also.

 Creative Assembly has been hard at work on Total War: Warhammer 2 and the word on the street is that the game will be releasing some time this year.
 If that’s correct then we should be getting a release date during the E3 show which is great news for strategy fans.
 At the very least, they should be able to announce a few more details about the game such as who the mysterious fourth faction is.

 This probably won’t excite everybody but Microsoft has been trying to reconnect with PC gaming over the past couple of years so we do need to give them a little bit of credit for at least trying.
 The big question, however, is if they’ve listened to gamers and will be porting more of their titles to PC.
 And by PC we don’t mean Windows 10, we mean Steam.
 Probably won’t happen but hey, it will be entertaining to see Microsoft try and cover themselves once the crowd starts scowling.

 What are you looking forward to seeing at the E3 2017 PC Gaming Show?